-COURSE CHALLENGE The District shall administer the course challenge provision in accordance to the procedures outlined in the Guide to Education: ECS to Grade 12.
+COURSE CHALLENGE The Division shall administer the course challenge provision in accordance to the procedures outlined in the Guide to Education: ECS to Grade 12.

 Students who wish to challenge a course will need to demonstrate evidence of readiness for the challenge, e.g., samples of student work recommended by a teacher.
-The process will be in accordance with the District's International Language Challenge procedure.
-Challenge students shall not be eligible to receive the District certificate.
+The process will be in accordance with the Division's International Language Challenge procedure.
+Challenge students shall not be eligible to receive the Division certificate.

 SPECIAL NEEDS Special needs students may be exempted from the language requirement in accordance with regulations established by the Minister.